MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 :::moniker range="<=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
-Automatically updates portions of the application and service manifests within a packaged Service Fabric application.
+Use this task in a build pipeline to automatically update the versions of a packaged Service Fabric app.
+This task appends a version suffix to all service and app versions, specified in the manifest files, in an Azure Service Fabric app package.
 <!-- :::editable-content-end::: -->

 :::moniker-end